 One or two kettlebells can offer a wide variety of exercise options and work very well for your entire body.
 Hence, you shell out less money on training equipment and work-out more.
 Portability and easy storage also make kettlebells preferable.
 You can work-out both indoors and outdoors which keeps things practical and exciting.

-Kettlebell exercises combine strength and cardio and can be a great time saver when you need quick but intense workout.
+Kettlebell exercises combine strength and cardio and can be a great time saver when you need a quick but intense workout.
 Kettlebell swings might not sound like much but performing 200 repetitions (not all at once) as quickly as possible increases your heart rate and works nearly every muscle in your body in under ten minutes.

 To be a certified kettlebell instructor, contact us to find out more about our Level 2 Award in Instructing Kettlebells: